 Finding headphones on a budget can be tricky, but you don’t need to break the bank to get a decent listening experience.
 The headphones in this list won’t be the most comfortable or neutral sounding, but you can find quality offerings if you want a budget headset to use casually.
 The best earbuds and headphones under $50 offer a fair sound quality and wireless Bluetooth.

-If you prefer the compact format of on-ear models and still want an above average sound quality, then we recommend the Koss Porta Pro.
+If you prefer the compact format of on-ear models and still want a pair of headphones with an above-average sound quality under $50, then we recommend the Koss Porta Pro.

 They are lightweight headphones that are so comfortable and breathable that you barely feel them once they’re on your head.
-Their build quality is a little flimsy, especially when compared to the Sound Intone CX-05, but they sound better, they're a lot more portable and can fit into your pockets.
+Their build quality is a little flimsy, especially when compared to the Sound Intone CX-05 which are a lot cheaper.
+On the upside, they sound better and they're more portable and can fit into your pockets.

-The best budget earbuds we've tested so far are the Samsung Level U Pro.
-If you’re looking for a cheap, all-purpose pair of headphones to use every day and don't mind the around-the-neck design, this is a great option.
+The best budget earbuds under $50 we've tested so far are the Samsung Level U Pro.
+If you’re looking for a budget, all-purpose pair of headphones to use every day and don't mind the around-the-neck design, the Level U Pro are the headphones to get.

 They’re decent for most use cases and slightly more comfortable than most in-ears thanks to the flexible in-ear tips.
 They have a reliable and fast wireless connection, a good battery life and a customizable sound profile if you have an Android device.

 If you don't need a wireless design and don't want to worry about battery life, then get the Mee Audio M6 Pro.
 They're a simple, wired in-ear with an above-average sound and a surprisingly high-end design for their price.
 They come with two cables like some of the pricier in-ear models, such as the Shure SE425 but of course, they do not feel quite as premium.